For honest and ethical appraisals, count on Di Cicco & Associates

 Di Cicco & Associates has worked hard for its reputation for providing competent and ethically superior appraisals.
 To learn more Contact us

-Appraisers may also have fiduciary obligations to third parties, such as homeowners, buyers and sellers, or others.
-Those third parties normally are defined in scope of the appraisal assignment itself.
-An appraiser's fiduciary role is only to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the order.
+Appraisers can also have fiduciary responsibilities to third parties, such as homeowners, both buyers and sellers, or others.
+Generally the third parties are clearly defined in the appraisal report.
+An appraiser's fiduciary responsibility is only to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the order.

 There are also ethical standards that have nothing to do with clients and others.
-For example, appraisers must backup their work files for at least five years - at Di Cicco & Associates you can rest assured that we stick to that rule.
+For example, appraisers must be able to produce their work files for at least five years - something else Di Cicco & Associates makes a part of their standard routine.

-Finally, the Uniform Standards of Professional Appraisal Practice also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)", "a direction in assignment results that favors the cause of the client", or "the amount of a value opinion" in addition to other situations We follow these rules to the letter which means you can be at ease knowing we are doing everything we can to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can be assured we are doing everything we can to objectively determine the home or property value.

-With Di Cicco & Associates, you won't have any doubts that you're receiving 100 percent ethical, professional service.
+With Di Cicco & Associates, you won't have any doubts that you're getting 100 percent ethical, honest service.